-Default Clock Source The device is shipped with CKSEL = "0010", SUT = "10", and CKDIV8 programmed.
-The default clock source setting is the Internal RC Oscillator with longest start-up time and an initial system clock prescaling of 8.
+Default Clock Source

+The device is shipped with CKSEL = "0100", SUT = "10", and CKDIV8 programmed.
+The default clock source setting is the Internal RC Oscillator with longest start-up time and an initial system clock prescaling of 8, resulting in 1.0 MHz system clock.
 This default setting ensures that all users can make their desired clock source setting using an In-System or Parallel programmer.

+Crystal Oscillator

-Crystal Oscillator XTAL1 and XTAL2 are input and output, respectively, of an inverting amplifier which can be configured for use as an On-chip Oscillator, as shown in Figure 12 on page 24.
+XTAL1 and XTAL2 are input and output, respectively, of an inverting amplifier which can be configured for use as an On-chip Oscillator, as shown in Figure 12 on page 24.
 Either a quartz crystal or a ceramic resonator may be used.